 BS: I have had this discussion many times and I think I would be a Cabernet Sauvignon from Rutherford AVA in Napa Valley .
 I would be big blue and red fruits, coffee, chocolate, some cigar wrapper, very generous, with solid tannins that make you coming back for more.

 Roasted peach and strawberry, raspberry, pomegranate, cherry, toasted brioche, white chocolate, slight sour dairy in a great way, dried pineapple, dried papaya, slight herbaceous notes.
-Phenomenal!!!! — a month ago
+Phenomenal!!!! — 2 years ago